karlijnd/karlijnd.github.io/_publications/2022-09-AStakeholderCenteredView.md

 # excerpt: ''
 date: 2022-09-01
 type: "Workshop Position Paper"
-venue: 'Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR `22).
-New York, NY, USA: Association for Computing Machinery, 3498.'
+venue: 'Proceedings of the 5th FAccTRec Workshop on Responsible Recommendation (FAccTRec `22) co-located with the 16th ACM Conference on Recommender Systems (RecSys)'
 paperurl: 'https://arxiv.org/pdf/2209.06126.pdf'
 citation: 'Dinnissen, K. & Bauer, C. (2022).
 A Stakeholder-Centered View on Fairness in Music Recommender Systems.
 In <i>Proceedings of the 5th FAccTRec Workshop on Responsible Recommendation (FAccTRec `22) co-located with the 16th ACM Conference on Recommender Systems (RecSys).</i> New York, NY, USA: Association for Computing Machinery.'
 ---